garwin00/LectureNotes/ixd102-wk5-lecturenotes.md

 Led by Picasso initially, had a keen interest in African art.

-Cezanne (sp) influenced by ______ breaking into planes.
+Cezanne influenced by work being broken into planes.

-They brought in what they were seeing around them into posters.
+They brought what they were seeing around them into posters.

 Geometric and graphic in approach.

-Roy Lichtenstein influenced by comic books.
+**Roy Lichtenstein** - influenced by comic books.

-David Hockney taking idea of cubism and applying to photographs.
+**David Hockney** - takes the idea of cubism and takes it into photographs.

 ## Plakatstil

 Art Nouveau in full flow, people expected to see that but this was shockingly bold.

-Lucien Bernhard, 1883 - 1972.
+**Lucien Bernhard** 1883 - 1972.

-Known as poster style.

-Very simple and minimal.
+Known as "poster style".
+It's very simple and minimal.
 Flat design and approach.
-NO flowers and decorative elements, just straight to the point.
+No flowers and decorative elements, just straight to the point.

-Bernhard also designed typefaces.
+He also designed typefaces.

-Hans Rudi Aart (sp?) contributed to the movement that Bernhard started.
+Hans Rudi Erdt contributed to the movement that Bernhard started.

 ### Contemporary Approaches

 Flat, minimal style and colours.
 Apple used it for first iPod campaign.

-Albert Extregen (sp) series of reduced TV posters.
+**Albert Exergian** - series of reduced TV posters.

 ## WW1

-Trying to get people to sign up to get involved in the war process.
+Posters were trying to get people to sign up to get involved in the war process.

 Germans placed particular emphasis on atrocities committed.

-Propaganda was very successful.
+Propaganda was *very* successful.

 ### Contemporary Approaches

-Playing on that link to the past - still has an effect today.
+Playing on that link to the past, it still has an effect today.

-Marko Manev - Designer from Macedonia.
+**Marko Manev** - Designer from Macedonia.

 ## Futurism